 Our school follows the scheme by the White Rose Maths Hub.
 Find out more about the scheme by clicking here.

 We understand the challenges of trying to help your child with their learning, especially in a subject you may not enjoy.
 Therefore throughout the year, we will be running workshops so you can really understand our vision for your child’s mathematical development.
-Sessions will be posted nearer the time and would love you to be able to attend.
+Sessions will be posted nearer the time and we really hope you will be able to attend.

 Useful Maths Websites

 We've carefully selected a number of websites that you may find helpful in supporting your child's learning in maths.
 Simply click the image to visit the page.

 We aim to promote curiosity about the world whilst teaching a range of subject-specific talents.
 The children learn skills which will prepare them for a technological future.
 In addition, children investigate our past, geographical features and the story of different places.
 In all lessons, the children use our curriculum drivers to develop aspiration, collaboration, curiosity, independence, resilience and faith.